bamerman/tech-writing-workshop/barista-training-manual.md

 # Barista training manual
 The goal of the barista training manual is to train new baristas in coffee knowledge and cafe operations.
+Although the manual targets new baristas, additional resources and readings for experienced baristas supplement each section.
 In this manual, you'll learn:

 [What is coffee](#what-is-coffee)<br> <!--Use HTML to create collapsable table of contents-->
 &nbsp; Seed<br>